About a month ago I bought a new MacBookPro with retina display. Until then I had been using a (late 2009) 21 inch iMac.

 After flicking through the meagre documentation and snapping in the stand I plugged in the DisplayPort cable that came with the display and turned it on, whereupon I was greeted, not with a stunning super-widescreen view of the Mac OS X desktop, but with a black bouncing box saying “No DisplayPort cable found”.
 Oh well I thought, I’ll try the HDMI cable.
 Yay, a picture!
 Woah, it looks terrible.
 A quick google search turned up a lot of issues with the HDMI output on MacBook Airs and Pros.

 I tried unplugging the displayPort cable, and went through all the settings looking for something that might make the DisplayPort work.
 I tried the CD that came with the monitor but it was only for Windows.
 I figured it must be the cable and ordered a new one online.
-The next day I managed to find a cheap mini-DisplayPort to mini-DisplayPort cable and that evening I plugged it in and the MacBookPro’s desktop appeared in full width.
+The next day I bought a cheap mini-DisplayPort to mini-DisplayPort cable and when I plugged it in the MacBookPro’s desktop appeared in full width.
 Success!
 The text looked jaggy at first but turning the sharpness all the way to zero fixed that.

 This morning a took these photos and wrote this to help others avoid my mistake and show what a nice monitor this is for Macs and PCs.
 (I also tried connecting my Acer laptop via HDMI and the colors look very good but there is a black border on both sides of the screen due to the 1920×1080 pixel resolution).